Benefits

 Modest body weight reduction

-Onakpoya 2014 meta-analysis (PMID 24188231, 6 RCTs) found pyruvate supplementation produced a statistically significant body weight reduction of -0.72 kg vs placebo (95% CI -1.24 to -0.20).
-Authors concluded the effect is small and clinical relevance is uncertain.
-Effect appears primarily driven by older Stanko et al. trials using very high doses (22-44 g/day) under supervised inpatient conditions.
+Pooled RCT evidence found pyruvate supplementation produced a small but statistically significant body weight reduction of about -0.72 kg versus placebo (95% CI -1.24 to -0.20).
+The effect is small and its clinical relevance is uncertain, and it appears driven mainly by older trials using very high doses (22-44 g/day) under supervised conditions.

 Body fat reduction with exercise